Get free quotes for infrared panels

 Infrared heating panel1.2–1.4£687£0.94 per day

-*These costs, sourced from Herschel, aren’t subject to energy crisis increases and are based on a living room size of 4×5.6 metres
+*These costs, sourced from Herschel, aren’t subject to energy crisis increases and are based on a living room size of 22.4m2.
+They are also based on running for 5 hours a day, which will be considerably more in the height of winter.

 **This price excludes insulation and substrate layers required for underfloor heating

-If infrared underfloor heating is starting to sound like a good option for your home, you’re in luck – it’s suitable for most UK properties.
+• If infrared underfloor heating is starting to sound like a good option for your home, you’re lucky – it’s suitable for most UK properties.

-Underfloor heating can be fitted in both new and old properties.
-However, bear in mind that the actual floor – such as tile, laminate, or vinyl – will need to be removed and replaced, which is something people in listed buildings might not be allowed to do.
+• Underfloor heating can be fitted in both new and old properties.
+However, the actual floor—such as tile, laminate, or vinyl—will need to be removed and replaced, which is something people in listed buildings might not be allowed to do.

-Infrared underfloor heating systems can also be installed in every room of your home, whether it’s on the ground floor, basement, or upper levels.
+• Infrared underfloor heating systems can also be installed in every room in your home, whether on the ground floor, basement, or upper levels.

 Sound good?
 Get the ball rolling by using our easy-to-navigate tool.
 All you have to do is pop a few quick details in the form, and our expert installers will be in touch with free quotes.